Sympathy19/akirabot/privacy_policy.md

 At this current time no data collection can be opt out of, the information collected will not be shared with any third parties.

 Said data is required to continue functionality and nothing sensitive is stored, unless specically set via the end user.

+# ABOUT THE DATA WE STORE
+The inforrmation, We store within our **DISCORD BOT**, is purely related to the longterm functionaliity of the application itself.
+We do not wish to store user data longer than we possible have to.
+The **End-User** at some point in the future will be able to opt out of certain data collections.